Why Online Projects Fail — And How to Fix It With a System

 Which means:

-• users get lost
+- visitors get lost

-• search engines get confused
+- search engines get weaker signals

 Connection is what creates momentum.